 India is an immensely underfunded country in terms of healthcare infrastructure, the global bed density per 10,000 people is 27, while in India it’s just 7, other developing countries like China and Brazil also have substantially better bed densities i.e. 23 and 29 respectively.

-As seen in the above chart, healthcare spending as a % of GDP in India is just 3% while the global average is 8%.
+Healthcare spending as a % of GDP in India is just 3% while the global average is 8%.
 The state of healthcare spend in other developing countries is also far better as compared to India.
 However what takes all of the attention is the third bar; according to it private sector in India is spending a staggering 70% of the total healthcare expenditure.
 It is quite clear that despite the poor state of healthcare in India, the majority of investments in healthcare space are going to come from private sector, which leaves them with huge opportunities.

 Being the torchbearer of investment in the healthcare sector, it is quite obvious that the market for the private hospital is going to grow at a tremendous pace.